-- Refer to SWP-MED-MED-00093: GASU Dissecting embalmed cadaveric material and SWP-MED-MED-00094: GASU - Recording and tracking dissection and waste. - Fluids on the floor are a major safety hazard and should be reported to staff immediately. - Replace stools under the tables (if applicable). - Remove your gloves and dispose in the biowaste bins provided. - Wash your hands thoroughly with the soap and dry your hands with paper towel. - Remove your lab gown when you leave the Mortuary.
+- Refer to SWP-MED-MED-00093: GASU Dissecting embalmed cadaveric material. - Refer to SWP-MED-MED-00094: GASU Recording and tracking dissection and waste. - Fluids on the floor are a major safety hazard and should be reported to staff immediately. - Replace stools under the tables (if applicable). - Remove your gloves and dispose in the biowaste bins provided. - Wash your hands thoroughly with soap and dry with paper towels provided. - Remove your laboratory coat or gown as you leave the room.